Teodor Kabakchiev

 Teodor Kabakchiev (born 16 March 1998) is a Bulgarian motorcycle rider who has won professional titles in enduro.
-He has won the FIM SuperEnduro World Championship in class Junior, the BMU European Championship; and the Bulgarian Enduro Championship several times.
+He has won the Junior FIM SuperEnduro World Championship, the Spanish Hard Enduro Championship, the BMU European Championship, and the Bulgarian Enduro Championship several times.

 Born in Gabrovo, Bulgaria, Teodor received his first bike at the age of 4 as a present for his birthday.
 He started racing from a very young age and pursued an international racing career.

-He is the first ever Bulgarian in any motorcycle sport to win a World Championship.